PerJensen/instagram_feed/README.md

 Users must generate an Instagram Access Token to display their feed.

-- Go to Settings > Configure your tools > Instagram Feed and follow the instructions
+- Go to Instagram > Add Instagram Feed and follow the instructions

 ## Note